lilarin/CAD-Discord-Server-Dashboard/README.md

-# Campus Discord Control Panel
+# CAD Discord Server Dashboard

-This project is a comprehensive Discord server control panel designed to simplify server management tasks.
-Built using FastAPI for the backend and Vite React for the frontend, it offers a user-friendly web interface to manage various aspects of your Discord server, including categories, channels, roles, users, and events.
+This project is a comprehensive Discord server control panel designed to simplify server management tasks for teachers.
+Built using FastAPI and Disnake for the backend and Vite React for the frontend, it offers a user-friendly web interface for managing various aspects of the Academic Discord server, including categories, channels, roles, users, and events

 ## Table of Contents